 PVC pipes come in several varieties, each curated for a specific use case based on criteria such as wall thickness, pressure rating, and chemical resistance.
 The most common types are:

-- PVC-O (Oriented PVC): The molecular structure of PVC-O pipes is engineered which realigns the molecular structure and provide higher strength and flexibility.
-These pipes are used in high-pressure water distribution and irrigation systems which is why the pressure classifications are often in the PN16 to PN25 range.
+- PVC-O (Oriented PVC): The molecular structure of PVC-O pipes is engineered, which realigns the molecular structure and provides higher strength and flexibility.
+These pipes are used in high-pressure water distribution and irrigation systems, which is why the pressure classifications are often in the PN16 to PN25 range.

 - PVC-M (Modified PVC): PVC-M pipes are reinforced with modifiers that give them enhanced impact tolerance.
 These pipes are preferable in critical applications such as mining and buried infrastructure because they have high toughness and load resistance.